 Causes of Uneven Floors in the House

-A lot of factors can affect your foundation and floors depending on the type of foundation you have whether you have pier and beam or concrete slab foundation.
+A lot of factors can affect your foundation and floors depending on the type of foundation you have whether you have a pier and beam or concrete slab foundation.

 - Excessive moisture.
 This is the most common cause.
 Most of the time this happens when there are plumbing leaks or inadequate foundation draining.
+This causes clay soil to expand, commonly called heave.

 - Soil movement.
 Contracting and expanding soil is dangerous to a building’s foundation.
 In wet conditions, the soil expands, putting extra pressure on the foundation.
 In drought conditions, the soil shrinks, leaving the foundation without support.